DevOps-and-Cloud-based-Software/assignment-1/README.md

 You can find MicroK8s installation instructions: [https://MicroK8s.io/](https://MicroK8s.io/)

 If you have access to a cloud VM you may install MicroK8s there.
-Alternatively you may also use
+Alternatively, you may also use
 VirtualBox: [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)

-After you complete the installation make sure you start MicroK8s and enable DNS
+After you complete the installation, make sure you start MicroK8s and enable DNS
 ```shell
 microk8s start
 microk8s enable dns